 I think it’s so important to distinguish between what’s biblical and what’s merely cultural.
 There are so many stereotypes and expectations of what Christians should be, but we should look to scripture to tell us who we really are.
 And when I read the Bible, I see that we are called to be nonconformists who go against the grain, not people who spend our lives trying to live picture perfect, comfortable, sheltered lives and exclude those who are different to us.

-I believe Christians should look different than the rest of the world, and I’m still trying to figure out what living radically for Christ looks like.
+I don’t believe any one Christian can get everything right, and I’m still just trying to figure out what following Jesus should look like.
 I want to wrestle with some difficult questions, and I want to encourage people to think and question and look at things differently.
 And most importantly, I want to encourage people to pursue an authentic relationship with Christ.